evgenygrobov/Churn_Detector/README.md

 The target of the project is to build Customer Churn Detector and predict probability of churn.
 In this scenario, I needed to decide how to oprimize the model perfomance, this is because false positive(loyal clients that are flagged as possible churn) are more acceptible than false negative(churn not detected).
 Random Forest is very powerfil tool with banch of hyperparameters to tune.
 There are may be many other scenarios, with more compliated goals.
-The final decision of how model should be optimized is after businesses, of cuase.
+The final decision of how model should be optimized is after businesses, of cause.